 The first step is to assess your finances to make sure that you can actually afford to expand.
 Do a full financial audit of the business, consider all of your outstanding debts, and take a look at your different options for financing.
 It’s vital that you are able to absorb the cost of growth without ending up in financial trouble.
 If you jump the gun and you are not in a stable financial position, you will end up in a very difficult situation.

-As your business grows, your technology needs change a lot and it’s important that you make some upgrades.
+As your business grows, your technology needs change a lot and it’s important that you make some upgrades and consider implementing emerging technologies to your business.
 If you are hiring new employees, you will need computers for all of them and it’s a good idea to invest in things like sales automation software or project management tools so you can deal with the increased workload.
 It’s a good idea to enlist the services of an IT consulting company and get their advice.
 They will be able to tell you which tech solutions are best for your business and help you to implement them properly.
 If you do not seek expert advice, you will end up wasting money on software that you don’t need and creating fractured systems that are frustrating for your employees.

 If you are moving into a bigger office and your revenue is likely to increase in future, it’s important that you update your business insurance.
 Your current policy may not cover you in the future as your business gets larger and you may find yourself in a situation where you cannot make a claim when you need to.